zuozhenggh/learning-library/developer-library/integration-soa-workshop/introduction.md

 Estimated Workshop Time: 4 Hours

-*{Note: For this lab, it assumes you have accessed to JDeveloper12c environment, which run on Linux instance on OCI.}*
+*{Note: For this lab, it assumes you have accessed to JDeveloper12c environment, which can be run on Linux instance on OCI.}*

 ## Modules